legal resources necessary to hold negligent facilities accountable.

 A review of the resident’s Physician’s orders and laboratory report documented results of the “resident’s BUN (Blood Urea Nitrogen – Kidney Function) resulted in 48 of the normal range as listed as 7 to 25 mg/dL.”
 However, a review of the resident’s Nursing Progress Notes dated between January 19, 2018, through January 22, 2018, revealed that “there were no entries [that] the Physician was notified of the abnormal lab results collected on January 19, 2018.
 Also, there was no evidence nursing staff monitored for a change in condition related to the abnormal test results.”

 Our abuse and mistreatment injury attorneys represent victims injured by neglect of the nursing staff.
-Our law firm working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
+Our network of attorneys working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee agreement.
 This arrangement postpones the need to make a payment to pay for legal services until after your case is successfully resolved through a jury trial award or negotiated out of court settlement.